 Free Home Buyer Seminars offered by Alternative Brokerage in Seattle

 Are you thinking of buying a house in Seattle in 2015?
 Or perhaps it’s time to sell your home?
 Either way, you’ll learn some great information at Quill Realty’s free House Buying Seminars for 2015.
 We ‘re offering a free home buyer class – great for sellers too – on the fourth Wednesday of every month through June, from 7p – 9p here at the Quill office in Georgetown.
-Whether you’re a first time homebuyer or a seasoned veteran looking to “move up,” you’ll learn something valuable at these free real estate classes.
+Whether you’re a first time homebuyer or a seasoned veteran looking to “move up,” you’ll learn something valuable at these free real estate classes you could try this out.
 Topics will include the current and anticipated future of the real estate market, common real estate legal issues (including from the seller’s perspective), and real estate search tips for finding “the one” (and other good marketing tips for sellers).
 All from the unique perspective of a consumer-driven, alternative real estate brokerage.
 Continue reading